DaisyShi19/Archipelagic_indicator_dashboard/Indicator_Dashboard/Descriptions/Chl_description.md

 but significant linear decrease at a rate of 2.46^{-4} mg chl m<sup>-3</sup> yr<sup>-1</sup>, and chlorophyll anomalies have declined by 0.007 mg chl m<sup>-3</sup>.
-Chlorophyll concentrations were overall lower than average across the Main Hawaiian Islands.
+Chlorophyll concentrations were overall near average across the Main Hawaiian Islands.

 **Indicator Data**
 Description: Chlorophyll-a concentration from 1998-2023, derived from